danprager/racket-2048/README.md

 2048 - Racket Edition
 =====================

-This is a clean-room, funcgtional implementation in Racket of the game 2048 by Gabriele Cirulli, based on 1024 by Veewo Studio, and conceptually similar to Threes by Asher Vollmer.
+This is a clean-room, functional implementation in Racket of the game 2048 by Gabriele Cirulli, based on 1024 by Veewo Studio, and conceptually similar to Threes by Asher Vollmer.

 HOW TO PLAY: